CyVerse-learning-materials/container_camp_workshop_2020/docker/findingcontainers.rst

 **Requirements**

-    * You must have an account on a registry.
+    * You must have an account on a registry to create repositories and images.

     * You can create many repositories.